bookofproofs/bookofproofs.github.io/_sources/history/20th-century/urbanik.md

 9. Rediscovered the Weierstrass-Stone theorem and established its applications in Probability Theory.
 10. Proposed an extension of the classical concepts of limits, ergodicity, and recurrence.

 Born 5 February 1930, Krzemieniec, Poland (now Ukraine).
-Died 29 May2005, Wrocław, Poland.
+Died 29 May 2005, Wrocław, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Urbanik/)